Pan di Ramerino – Rosemary & raisin buns

 Rosemary and raisin buns

 This recipe is adapted considerably from Florentine Salvatore Grieco’s recipe in the Slow Food cookbook, Ricette di Osterie di Firenze e Chianti (Recipes from the Osterie of Florence and the Chianti).
-What I do like about this recipe that is different from others is that he infuses the rosemary leaves in the olive oil before adding both to the dough.
+What I do like about this recipe is that he infuses the rosemary leaves in the olive oil before adding both to the dough.
 You can skip the infusion bit if you like, and just put the chopped rosemary and the olive oil, unheated, together in the dough.

 For 8 buns